 And of course, a good report can not only present the current situation and the obtained results, but should provide insights to define the next steps.

-What is an SEO report and what are its goals?
+What is an SEO report?

 An SEO report is a document where you organize the performance and the current moment in which your strategy finds itself, highlighting the positives, points of attention and the following steps for the strategy to obtain real results.